 In affiliate marketing, you make a commission out of every sale that happens through you.
 In most cases, this percentage is not a high number.
 Definitely not comparable to the average profit margins of dropshipping.

 The per-day sale or number of products you need to churn out is high.
-Moreover, affiliate marketing requires you to invest in form of marketing assets and full disclosure while interacting with customers.
+Moreover, affiliate marketing requires you to invest in the form of marketing assets and full disclosure while interacting with customers.

 When you think of it, the efforts could be much more compared to the returns you get for affiliate marketing.